 Published by Emily P.G.
 Erickson

 Emily P.G.
 Erickson is a freelance writer specializing in mental health and parenting.
-She has written for major digital publications, including Everyday Health, Health, The New York Times, Parents, Romper, WIRED, and more.
+She has written for popular digital publications, including Everyday Health, Health, The New York Times, Parents, Romper, WIRED, and more.
 Emily is a professional member of the American Society of Journalists and Authors (ASJA) and the Association of Health Care Journalists (AHCJ).
-Formerly a mental health researcher, Emily also holds a master's degree in psychology.
+Previously, Emily researched PTSD for the U.S. Department of Veterans Affairs and earned a master's in psychology.
 You can find the latest from Emily at www.emilypgerickson.com.
 View more posts